codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 max-width="80%"
 %}

-Your Git provider (e.g. Github) is the one responsible for the Integration part.
+Your Git provider (e.g. GitHub) is the one responsible for the Integration part.
 Codefresh takes care of the Continuous part in a very natural way.
 It uses webhooks to respond to changes that happen in source control (either in the form of new commits or when branches are created)

 ### Auto-build of branches and pull requests

 By default Codefresh will connect to your Git provider and do the following:

 1. Auto-build every new commit that happens in master or any other branch
-1. Auto-build every new branch when it is created
+2. Auto-build every new branch when it is created

 You can change the default behavior so that it matches your own workflow using extra [GIT Triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/).